skip to Main Content

 CONTEST RESULTS

-Contest results will be announced on this page and also via J-Teacher and email in mid November 2025
+Contest results will be announced on this page and also via J-Teacher and email in mid-November 2026

 Video Matsuri - Entry Form

-Step 1: Upload your video entry to YouTube (unlisted).
+Step 1: Upload your video entry to a share drive platform or YouTube (unlisted).

 Step 2: Complete this form to enter.